 Phil: The difficulty comes in that it's pretty easy to work out what your blood alcohol content level was.
 If you're over .05 or .08, then that's considered to be intoxicated.
 It's very hard to do that with marijuana.
 You also don't know, a shot of whiskey is a shot of whiskey and you know exactly how much alcohol you're taking in.

 Phil: But when you smoke weed, you don't know what you're taking in.
 You don't know how strong the weed is, you don't know how much you've inhaled or ingested or whatever.
 In Canada where it is federally legal to use and possess marijuana.
 The Canadian government there has said, if you smoke, don't drive, at all.

-Announcer-Rap: Now listen coverage may not be available for residents of all countries, states or provinces.
+Announcer-Rap: Now listen coverage may not be available for residents of all countries, states, or provinces.
 Carefully read the policy, available at worldnomads.com.
-For full description of coverage, it's time to check it out, let's go.
+For a full description of coverage, it's time to check it out, let's go.
 Hey, yo, yeah.